 Leave discomfort behind through safe and effective physiotherapy treatment.

 Physiotherapy is a health care discipline which specializes in the assessment, treatment, and maintenance of movement and function.
 Physiotherapy utilizes physical means and agents to assist in the restoration of an individual’s health and functional movement.
-Physiotherapists also have a strong expertise in exercise rehabilitation which can assist people in returning to an active and fulfilling lifestyle.
+Physiotherapists also have strong expertise in exercise rehabilitation which can assist people in returning to an active and fulfilling lifestyle.

 Our Carleton Place physiotherapy services include: